 You may be promised a ‘private beach’ and find a rocky foreshore.
 Nothing wrong with swimming from rocks – unless you were expecting to build sandcastles.
-The following should help you choose where to go.
+Here’s everything you need to know about swimming in Malta and Gozo.

 Malta’s most sought-after swimming spot – the target of flocks of tourists each day in summer – is actually on its neighbouring island: the Blue Lagoon on the coast of Comino.

 The lagoon is a glorious area of clear blue sea over white sand perfect for swimming and neighbouring a stretch of fish filled seaweed ideal for snorkelling, all surrounded by picturesque caves.
 Note that it has little shore and what there is gets absurdly crowded in summer.

 This lovely red sandy bay is arguably Malta’s nicest beach and unsurprisingly it’s Gozo’s most popular.
 Known locally as Ramla il-Hamra (‘the red sandy beach’!), this blue-flag beach gets quite crowded on summer weekends but it is large enough to cope.

 There is a fairly gentle slope into clear blue water ideal for swimming, with rocks at the margins and further out for snorkelling.

 San Blas Bay

 A mini Ramla just along the coast from its larger neighbour, San Blas is more enclosed by cliffs and greenery.
 It used to be kept sparsely visited by the very steep (repeat, very steep) track you had to walk down (and then up!) to get to the beach.